dcchambers/k-type-layouts/new-poker-ii/README.md

 the keyboard to a layer 2 I created which is a copy of the Poker II profile.
 To return your k-type keyboard to default, press "f3(Fn)+F2" again.
 This re-locks it to the main layer.

-:bulb: "f1" is the key labeled "Fn" on your keyboard - next to LeftAlt.
+:warning: "f1" is the key labeled "Fn" on your keyboard - next to LeftAlt.
 "F1" is the key labeled "F1" on your keyboard.

 :bulb: To toggle LED animations on/off, press "f1+F5/F6" from the DEFAULT/base layer.